Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 58
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene58.jpg
       narration: "<p>The most lmao of all citadels, and I know it’s entirely my fault as both of these empires have my Architect of the Gods belief that wasn’t removed between seasons.
 A pretty damn overpowered belief I created to make forts show up because I think forts look cool results in a lot of bordergore.
-Prussia was citadelled to death due to this belief.I am sorry for that, and sorry for making this war a meme.
+Prussia was citadelled to death due to this belief.</p><p>I am sorry for that, and sorry for making this war a meme.
 My bad guys.</p>"
     - scene_number: 59
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene59.jpg
       narration: "<p>Captain Jack’s Stronghold sounds like a name from CBRF that got slipped in when I wasn’t looking.
-Oh, and a Ataturk amount of Atomic Bombs, nothing to see here!Also, Zulu getting declared on by Greenland, Rio de Plata and the Arapaho.
+Oh, and a Ataturk amount of Atomic Bombs, nothing to see here!</p><p>Also, Zulu getting declared on by Greenland, Rio de Plata and the Arapaho.
 If one of them take them out, I’ll die laughing.</p>"
     - scene_number: 60
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene60.jpg